Kilgallioch Community Fund

 Who can apply?

-- The proposal is for projects or activities consistent with the overall priorities and criteria of Kilgallioch Community Fund;
+Proposals must be for projects or activities consistent with the overall priorities and criteria of Kilgallioch Community Fund.
+The fund uses Foundation Scotland's standard eligibility criteria which can be seen here.

 KCBC welcomes pre-application enquiries - please contact Foundation Scotland if anything is unclear.